 It expands from an altitude of 435 m to more than 8,000 m.
 The world’s fifth-highest peak, Mount Makalu also lies within the territory of Makalu Barun national park.

-You can expect an incredible view of Mount Makalu, Mera peak, and Baruntse from the premise of the Makalu Barun national park.
+You can expect an incredible view of Mount Makalu, Mera Peak, and Baruntse from the premises of the Makalu Barun National Park.
 It is spectacular a national park at an elevation of more than 8,000 meters enclosing tropical forests along with high majestic mountains.

 About 33.5% of this national park’s land is covered with forest.
 It contains more than 3,000 species of flora and fauna and more than 300 species of wildlife.

-Makalu Barun national park has recorded data of having 88 species of mammals, 43 species of reptiles, 16 species of amphibians, 78 species of fish, 440 species of birds, and 315 butterfly species.
+Makalu Barun National Park has recorded data of 88 species of mammals, 43 species of reptiles, 16 species of amphibians, 78 species of fish, 440 species of birds, and 315 butterfly species.

-In the summer season, you can choose trekking to Makalu Barun national park as the forest environment is cooling and relaxing.
+In the summer season, you can choose to trek to Makalu Barun National Park as the forest environment is cooling and relaxing.
 You can enjoy Kali Lake and Shivadhara waterfall in the national park.